mss-ed/TaskChallenge/README.md

     --git-path=manifests \
     --namespace=flux | kubectl apply -f -
 ```
-3. Give Flux read/write access to the GitHub repository [using a deploy key](https://docs.fluxcd.io/en/1.20.0/tutorials/get-started/#giving-write-access)
+3. Give Flux read/write access to the GitHub repository
-4. Create a repository called `example-eks` in [Amazon Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html), in the same AWS region as the EKS cluster
+4. Create a repository called `task-eks` in in the same AWS region as the EKS cluster
 5. Update the image in [`deployment.yml`](manifests/deployment.yml) to use your `REGISTRY`, `IMAGE`, and `TAG`. `TAG` will be replaced by Flux as new images are available in the registry.

 ## Secrets